TreeAlgorithmBio/TreesTripletQuartetDistance/README.md

 Phylogeny is the study of the evolutionary relationships between a set of organisms.
 Phylogenetic trees, are a graphical representation of these relationships.

+We have partially implemented the algorithm for:

+Brodal GS, et al ACM-SIAM Symposium on Discrete Algorithms (SODA)New Orleans, Louisiana, USA.
+Philadelphia, USA: Society for Industrial and Applied Mathematics (SIAM); 2013. “ Efficient algorithms for computing the triplet and quartet distance between trees of arbitrary degree ”; p.
+1814-1832

 Few Definitions before you dive into the code.

 Newick Format & Parsing: